Zero Waste is MORE than recycling and composting.

 The non-profit organization Eco-Cycle has created an informative video that provides an in-depth look at the concept of Zero Waste.

-Zero Waste is a holistic approach to managing the flow of resources through society.
-It is about designing products and packaging to minimize waste, creating incentives to encourage clean and sustainable products and enterprises, fostering both producer and consumer responsibility, investing in resource recovery facilities, strengthening local economies, and building community collaboration.
+Zero Waste is about designing products and packaging to minimize waste, creating incentives to encourage clean and sustainable products and enterprises, fostering both producer and consumer responsibility, investing in resource recovery facilities, strengthening local economies, and building community collaboration.

 The Zero Waste system includes four central concepts: